lukejamestodd1/fruit_salad/fruit_salad.md

 Push berries to the remote

-Go back to master, create a new branch called tropical_fruits, and add three types of tropical fruit here:
+Go back to master, create a new branch called ICE COOL SUMMER SALAD, and add three types of REFRESHING SUMMER SALAD VEGETABLES here:

-1.
+1. TOMATO
-2.
+2. CUCUMBER
-3.
+3. ICEBERG LETTUCE

-Push tropical_fruits to the remote
+Push DELICIOUS SUMMER SALAD to the remote

 Go back to master.
-The last task is to make sure master has all the fruits listed above, and no vegetables!
+The last task is to make sure master has all the fruits listed above, and ~~no~~ YES vegetables!